Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

 * Looks like there are **17 schools** that are managed by the state or do not appear more than once before the year 2021.
 The vast majority of the reported scores are `**` supressed.
 These will be removed from the **assessments df**.
 However, they will be a part of my fully suppressed scores analysis.
 * **44,454** scores across all years, schools, and subjects were fully suppressed in the data they were removed.
 * **335,452** non-suppressed datapoints are now available in the dataset.

+### 05/31/23

+* [X] make a new column `not_met` elss of performance
+* [ ] Remove assessments that only apear in one year
+* [ ] Add subject_level column which associates each type of test with its subject content( e.g., literacy, numeracy, science, and social studies)
+* [ ] Briefly analyze  `**` suppressed data.

+* I added added a calculated column,  `not_met`.
+This will allow me to see the total percentage of student_groups that did not meet expectations, regard.
+* Made a pivot table to look at average state-wide proficiencies for each subject each year, grouped by test type.